-After a long time on top, PewDiePie is now only the second-most subscribed YouTube channel, with over 102 million subscribers.
+After a long time on top, PewDiePie is now only the second-most subscribed YouTube channel, with 102 million subscribers.
 Viewers describe his content as goofy, obnoxious, and filled with profanity.
 He could also be considered quite a controversial figure.

 Created in 2010 by Swedish comedian Felix Arvid Ulf Kjellberg, the PewDiePie YouTube channel is best known for its “Let’s Play” videos and blogs, as well as Kjellberg’s following.

-After dropping out of college to focus on creating content, PewDiePie surpassed one million subscribers just two years after his channel’s creation.
+After dropping out of college to focus on creating content, PewDiePie surpassed 1 million subscribers just two years after his channel’s creation.
 Kjellberg’s influence on the social network has also had a positive effect on the sales of indie video games, particularly Goat Simulator and McPixel.

 He maintained a feud with the now-most-subscribed channel, T-Series, throughout much of 2018.
 They stole the top spot position from each other multiple times, but Kjellberg eventually capitulated and has now fallen far enough behind that it would take something quite special for him to retake the top spot.